Foster (film): Production

 After the success of the short, Peter Farrelly of the Farrelly brothers became interested in the development of a feature-length film though the film was ultimately produced by Bend it Like Beckham producer Deepak Nayar.
 Shooting subsequently began in the spring of 2010 for six weeks on location in London.

 Release

-The film premiered on 18 October 2011 at the Rome Film Festival and was released in 2012.
+The film premiered on October 18, 2011 at the Rome Film Festival.